Hot-melt Extrusion Formulation Screening

 Compare and see the difference.

-There are various processing methods that are used for ASD formulations screening.
-Herein we consider physical mixture, solvent casting, hot-melt extrusion and VCM (Vacuum Compression Molding).
+Various processing methods are used for ASD formulations screening.
+Herein we consider physical mixture, solvent casting, hot-melt extrusion, and VCM (Vacuum Compression Molding).

-Hot-melt extrusion, which was originally used in plastic, food and metals, has gained a significant role in the 1970s and nowadays it's widely used in pharmaceutical applications and drug manufacturing (Source:
+Hot-melt extrusion, which was originally used in plastic, food, and metals, has gained a significant role in the 1970s, and nowadays, it's widely used in pharmaceutical applications and drug manufacturing.

-Melt Extrusion: Materials, Technology and Drug Product Design, edited by Michael A. Repka, Nigel Langley, James DiNunzio.
-Link here).
-Hot-melt extrusion allows preparing fast release solid dispersion dosage forms.
-The physical mixture of a drug and a water-soluble carrier is heated directly until they both melt.
-The melted mixture is then cooled and solidified rapidly in an ice bath with vigorous stirring.
-The final solid mass is then crushed, pulverized, and sieved, which can be compressed into tablets with the help of tabletting agents.
-(Source: W. L. Chiou and S. Riegelman, “Pharmaceutical applications of solid dispersion systems,” Journal of Pharmaceutical Sciences, vol. 60, no. 9, pp. 1281–1302, 1971).
+The physical mixture of a drug and a carrier is heated directly via shear heating and conduction until they form a melt.
+The melted mixture is then cooled and solidified rapidly after the die plate.
+The final solid mass is then crushed, pulverized, and sieved, which can be compressed into tablets with the help of tableting agents.
+(Source).

-Hot-melt extrusion (HME) is the most preferred and effective method for manufacturing amorphous solid dispersions at production scale.
-Still, the main disadvantage of this technique consists in consuming large amounts of samples when used for formulation development.
+Hot-melt extrusion (HME) is the most preferred and effective method for manufacturing amorphous solid dispersions at a production scale.
+Still, this technique's main disadvantage consists of consuming large amounts of samples when used for formulation development.
+Dead volumes within the equipment yield cause unavoidable losses.

-MeltPrep VCM is the novel screening method which allows the preparation of thermoplastic dosage forms (e.g. ASDs or implants in the milligram to gram-scale).
+MeltPrep VCM is the novel screening method that allows the preparation of thermoplastic dosage forms (e.g., ASDs or implants in the milligram to gram-scale).
 The great innovation of this technology consists of a totally lossless approach to melt material into a defined shape without air inclusions.
 VCM lossless approach is a powerful tool to speed up pharmaceutical formulation and process design.

 How does VCM speed up drug formulation development?